jerhon/minecraft-bedrock-server-docker/README.md

 The goal of this was to set up a simple Minecraft server locally at my house.
 We've got a few XBOXes in different rooms, and the kids have tablets that can connect to servers as well.
-This way the world is stored and run by my server so anyone could connect at any time from any device at my household.
+This way the world is stored and run by my server so anyone could connect at any time from any device in my household.